knative/docs/docs/eventing/samples/apache-camel-source/README.md

 kubectl apply --filename display_resources.yaml
 ```

-### Run a "Timer" CamelSource
+### Run a Timer CamelSource

 The samples directory contains some sample sources that can be used to generate
 events.

 The simplest example of `CamelSource`, that does not require additional
-configuration, is the "timer" source.
+configuration, is the timer source.

-The "timer" source periodically generates "Hello world!" events and forwards them to the provided destination.
+The timer source periodically generates "Hello world!" events and forwards them to the provided destination.

 If you want, you can customize the source behavior using options available in
 the Apache Camel documentation for the